 For students who spend most of their time on the other side on Campus Süd, the Archeteria and the Mensa Süd are the most convenient places for dining.
 The Archeteria offers daily changing dishes, a salad and sides buffet as well as a Sandwich bar.
 The Mensa Süd is located in the same building on the first floor and offers three dishes that change on a daily basis, always including a vegetarian option.

-All dining locations also serve various cold and hot drinks and offer the option to pay with your student card.
+All dining locations also serve various cold and hot drinks.
 The meal plan of each dining location can be checked online either here or via the TU Dortmund App which we would recommend you to install.
+All 5 dining location accept payments only via EC card.

 If you are only looking for a hot cup of coffee or tea, feel free to use the SPRING kitchen, which is part of the SPRING facilities.
 There you can find a coffee machine, a hot water boiler and cups.
 To the benefit of everyone using it, please keep these areas clean and tidy at all times.